welteki/docs.actuated.dev/docs/faq.md

 ### How does actuated compare to a actions-runtime-controller (ARC)?

-[actions-runtime-controller (ARC))](https://github.com/actions-runner-controller/actions-runner-controller) is maintained by an individual developer called [Yusuke Kuoka](https://github.com/mumoshu).
+[actions-runtime-controller (ARC)](https://github.com/actions-runner-controller/actions-runner-controller) describes itself as "still in its early stage of development".
+It was created by an individual developer called [Yusuke Kuoka](https://github.com/mumoshu), and now receives updates from GitHub's team, after having been adopted into the [actions GitHub Organisation](https://github.com/actions/actions-runner-controller).

 Its primary use-case is scale GitHub's self-hosted actions runner using Pods in a Kubernetes cluster.
 ARC is self-hosted software which means its setup and operation are complex, requiring you to create an properly configure a GitHub App along with its keys.
 For actuated, you only need to run a single binary on each of your runner hosts and send us an encrypted bootstrap token.